Elbow replacement - dischargeTotal elbow arthroplasty - discharge; Endoprosthetic elbow replacement - discharge

 Your elbow area may feel warm and tender for 2 to 4 weeks after surgery.
 The swelling should go down during this time.

-You will need help with chores such as shopping, bathing, making meals, and housework for up to 6 weeks.
+Arrange for someone to help with chores such as shopping, bathing, making meals, and housework for up to 6 weeks.
 You may want to make some changes around your home so it is easier for you to take care of yourself.

 You may be able to start using your elbow as soon as 12 weeks after surgery.
 Full recovery can take up to a year.

-How much you can use your arm and when you can start using it will depend on the condition of your elbow.
+How much you can use your arm and when you can start using it will depend on the condition of your new elbow.
 Be sure to ask the surgeon what limits you may have.

 The surgeon will have you go to physical therapy to help you gain strength and use of your arm: